jwalton/rust-book-abridged/docs/ch17-object-oriented-features.md

 >
 > - An object should change its behavior when its internal state changes.
 > - State-specific behavior should be defined independently.
 That is, adding new states should not affect the behavior of existing states.

-The advantage to using the state pattern here is that we can add new states without affecting the existing states.

 In _src/lib.rs_, let's write a quick unit test to walk through what our API and workflow will look like: